odoo/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/chile.rst

 Once the invoice has been Accepted by the SII **it can not be cancelled in Odoo**.
 In case you get a Claim for your customer the correct way to proceed is with a Credit Note to either cancel the Invoice or correct it.
-Please refer to the Credit Notes section for more details.
+Please refer to the :ref:`chile/credit-notes` section for more details.

 .. image:: media/Chile24.png
    :align: center